java-to-kotlin/java-to-kotlin.github.io/_journeys/prefix-to-infix-syntax.md

 How do we turn a function into an infix function?
 What do we do about the code in Java, which doesn't have the concept of infix functions?

+## Making a Function Infix

-To make a function inline we must first make it an extension function, and then mark it as infix.
+To make a function infix, we must first make it an extension function, and then mark it as infix.
 IntelliJ can automatically do the first step: _Alt-Enter_ on the first parameter of each `prop` function and select "Convert parameter to receiver".
 Our JSON-building code then looks like this: